 - If you want to produce poster-sized prints and canvases, consider the higher quality lenses—the glass and barrels produce images of a higher quality with less distortion.

 - If you want to travel, watch out for the weight and size of the lens.
 A heavy and large lens is a pain to carry around all day, literally.

 Read lots of lens reviews and look at sample photos, but always take them with a grain of salt, even if they are written by professional photographers - everyone has their bias.

-Digital Photography School - with lens reviews from both enthusiasts and professional photographers.
-They also have an easy to follow, detailed guide to becoming a professional photographer, covering lenses, cameras, other gear and publishing.
+- Digital Photography School: Lens reviews from both enthusiasts and professional photographers.
+They also have an easy-to-follow, detailed guide to becoming a professional photographer, covering lenses, cameras, other gear and publishing.

 Many photo and camera stores have camera bodies and lenses available for rent.
 If you aren't sure, you can always rent the ones you are interested in for a couple of days to see if they are the right for you.

 - Before buying specialty lenses, such as fish-eye wide-angles, tilt-shift or super telephoto (400mm+) lenses, rent one.

 - If you are used to using zoom, consider renting a fixed-focal length lens before buying.
 It's a very different feeling when you have to move your body to zoom in and out.

 Kit lenses, zoom lenses that are sold with the camera body, are usually good general purpose medium quality lenses, and well priced.

 I decided against buying the camera with a kit lens, because I wanted to spend the money on full-frame lenses in case I upgraded the camera body in the future—crop-sensor cameras are typically only sold with crop-lenses which can't be used on full-frame cameras.